-Chief Justice Roberts issues rare rebuke to Schumer's 'dangerous' and 'irresponsible' comments on Kavanaugh, Gorsuch
+Chief Justice Roberts issues rare rebuke to Schumer's 'dangerous' and 'irresponsible' comments; Schumer fires back

 Gorsuch did not speak during the arguments.

-Wednesday's statement was not the first time Roberts has felt compelled to issue an unusual public rebuke of a sitting officeholder.
+Wednesday's statement was not the first time Roberts has felt compelled to issue an unusual public rebuke of a sitting officeholder, and he has demonstrated his willingness to take on Republicans and Democrats alike.
 In 2018, Roberts defended the judiciary after Trump railed against what he called an "Obama judge."

 “We do not have Obama judges or Trump judges, Bush judges or Clinton judges,” Roberts said at the time, in a statement also released by the court’s public information office.
 “What we have is an extraordinary group of dedicated judges doing their level best to do equal right to those appearing before them.”